-To perform proporty and change quickly, the CA-RPL protocol must be able to track the current state and example in the ences of each node in real-time.
-To make this happen, each node x_n maintametrack of a group of contextual elements is illustrated in Figure 2.
-These traits hold critical information, including energy availability, node mobility, communication reliability, and work toad.
+To perform properly and change quickly, the CA-RPL protocol must be able to track the current state and external influences of each node in real-time.
+To make this happen, each node x_n maintains track of a group of contextual elements is illustrated in Fig 2.
+These traits hold critical information, including energy availability, node mobility, communication reliability, and workload.
 This information helps to make educated decisions about where to go.

-Figure 2: Monitored Contextual Parameters at the Sensor node
+Fig 2.
+Monitored Contextual Parameters at the Sensor node x_n